 Body odor and sweating: They’re common but embarrassing problems among teens and adults.
 So what to do?
-Get skin care solutions from YOU: The Owner’s Manual for Teens: A Guide to a Healthy Body and Happy Life, by Michael F. Roizen, M.D. and Mehmet C. Oz, M.D.
+Get skin care solutions from YOU: The Owner’s Manual for Teens: A Guide to a Healthy Body and Happy Life.

 If you smell funkier than a Black Eyed Peas track, there’s probably a good explanation.
 But the actual composition of your sweat is based on your genes and the food you eat.
 For instance, garlic will pass quickly into your skin and share itself with others.
 Also, our major sweat glands, or eccrine glands, release a sterile solution that attracts smelly bacteria in some people.
 These secretions are stored in coiled circular glands that cover our entire skin surface.
 Washing frequently helps, but sometimes a quick course of topical antibiotics, from your doctor, followed by a probiotic is the best anti-odor solution.

 I sweat so much that I soak my shirt, and it’s really embarrassing.
 What can I do?